Reviews You Can Rely On

 Measured Weight (Size Regular) 1.5 lbs

 Our gripes about the Western Mountaineering MegaLite are few and minor: the hood closure is a bit awkward, and the zipper is good but not great.
-More notably, its high price is likely to dissuade many consumers.
-Nevertheless, we think it's worth the investment for serious backpackers, especially considering this bag may potentially last for over a decade if well cared for.
-One of our testers reports, “This is the bag for the backpacker who wants everything and doesn't mind paying for it, and I wouldn't hesitate recommending it if you've got the budget.”
-We also love the Feathered Friends Swallow 20 YF, which is very similar in warmth and packability, but not quite as comfy.
-If you have a bunch of REI rewards, consider the REI Co-op Magma 15 for its excellent performance and premium build, assuming you don't mind packing up a few more ounces and working with a slightly less packable package.
-Both Western Mountaineering and Feathered Friends are high-quality bags manufactured in the United States, which some shoppers may feel warrants their higher price tags.
+More notably, it's plain expensive.
+Still, we think it's worth the investment for serious backpackers trekking in cold places, especially considering this rugged bag has lasted with us for many years.
+One of our testers reports, “This is the bag for the backpacker who wants everything and doesn't mind paying for it, and I wouldn't hesitate recommending it if you've got the budget.

 Read more: Western Mountaineering MegaLite review